CoherentLabs/GameUIComponents/README.md

 3. There is a README.md with useful information about how to use the component.
 4. The name of the component is correct (prefixed with coherent-gameface-).
 5. The demo is bundled.
-6. There is a public documentation commited in the docs folder.
+6. There is a public documentation committed in the docs folder.
+7. Add the rest of the team's npm accounts to collaborators using the [npm owners add](https://docs.npmjs.com/cli/v7/commands/npm-owner) command or through [npmjs.com](npmjs.com).

 Manually update the version of the component in package.json and run